Big Hero 6: The Series: Plot

-The series is set after the events of Big Hero 6 (2014) and continues the adventures of 14-year-old tech genius Hiro Hamada and his compassionate, cutting-edge robot Baymax, created by his late older brother Tadashi.
+The series is set after the events of Big Hero 6 (2014) and continues the adventures of 14-year-old tech genius Hiro Hamada and his compassionate, cutting-edge robot Baymax, a recreation of the original version built by his late older brother Tadashi.
 Along with his friends Wasabi, Honey Lemon, Go Go and Fred, they form the superhero team Big Hero 6 and embark on high-tech adventures as they protect their city from an array of scientifically enhanced villains.
 Hiro also faces academic challenges and social trials as the new prodigy at San Fransokyo Institute of Technology (SFIT).

 The show slightly contradicts the ending of the original film.
-Among the differences are Aunt Cass knowing about Baymax, and Hiro attending SFIT as if everything is back to normal (and though a building is erected after Tadashi, Hiro does not receive a grant from the institute).
-Hiro also does not come up with the name "Big Hero 6" like it is implied at the end of the movie.
+Among the changes, Aunt Cass knows about Baymax and Hiro continues attending SFIT as if everything is back to normal; though a building is erected after Tadashi, Hiro does not receive a grant from the institute.
+Hiro also does not come up with the name "Big Hero 6" like it is implied at the end of the film.
 Instead, Fred comes up with the name after having "brainstormed an epic list of team names" and testing them with himself.